Key points about typhoid

 Some people have a relapse about a week after they finish their antibiotics.
 If you start to feel sick again, see your doctor as soon as possible.

-If you don’t get treatment straight away, you can develop complications, such as internal bleeding or splitting of your digestive system, meningitis, inflammation or infection of other organs, or even death.
+If you don’t get treatment straight away, you can develop complications, eg, internal bleeding or splitting of your digestive system, meningitis, inflammation or infection of other organs, or even death.

 It's important that you take all your antibiotics.
 Don’t stop when you start to feel well as you might get sick again.
 Also: